EEN421/EEN421.github.io/IOT-Hub->>-Service-Bus->>-Logic-App->>-Log-Analytics-Workspace;-Rpi-Soil-Sensor-2.0-Part-2.md

 <br/><br/>

-# Grab the Connection String
+# Create Log Analytics Workspace

 - Navigate to your new **IoT Hub** and select **Devices**, then **+ Add Device**